Samihooda28/Project_1/README.md

 Used a line chart to show the number of crashes that happened inside a speed limit.

+Crash Victims Characteristics Code
-•	This pandas code was analysis the characteristics of the victims of the fatal crashes, their age, gender, and the type of road user they were.
+•	This pandas code analysed the characteristics of the victims of the fatal crashes, their age, gender, and the type of road user they were.
 •	First all the modules required to create visuals and analyse the data were imported into the datafile.
 •	A path was created to the crash data that had been cleaned in a previous pandas file (named cleaned_crash_data) that was stored in the data folder.
 •	The CSV of the cleaned crash data file was read into pandas as a data frame.